catalinnastuta/Operating-Systems/README.md

 - `mkdir <directory_name>`: Creates a new directory
 - `ls -F`: Lists files in the current directory
 - `cat <file_name>`: Displays the content of a file
+## Pipe Support:
+Use to pass the output of one command as the input to another.
+Example:
+- myshell> cat input.txt | grep keyword | wc -l

 ## New I/O Redirection Support:
 Redirect standard input using <: